Grodzisk Mazowiecki

+Grodzisk Mazowiecki ([ˈɡrɔd͡ʑisk mazɔˈvjɛt͡skʲi]) is a town in central Poland, the capital of Grodzisk Mazowiecki County in the Masovian Voivodeship, with 34,718 inhabitants (2024).

+Grodzisk Mazowiecki is a town that developed from an early medieval fortified stronghold into a local trade center in the early modern period, and then was industrialized in the 19th century.
+It is located on the western edge of the Warsaw metropolitan area, 40 km southwest of Warsaw, and borders the town of Milanówek in the east.

 History

-The origins of Grodzisk Mazowiecki can be traced back to the 12th century when medieval village Grodzisk was created.
+The origins of Grodzisk Mazowiecki can be traced back to the 12th century when medieval village Grodzisk was founded.
 This settlement was built on the outskirts of the Jaktorowska Forest and its remains are a part of the existing town area.
-In 1355 the first known owner of the settlement Tomasz Grodzinski founded a church which was later destroyed by fire (1441).
+In 1355 the first known owner of the settlement Tomasz Grodziński founded a church which was later destroyed by fire (1441).
 In 15th century Grodzisk remained the parish seat.